 A party has the right of appeal for final decisions to an appellate court and for orders granting, modifying, or refusing a preliminary or permanent injunction.
-Most interlocutory decisions - those decided on issues that do not dispose of a case on its merits - are appealable only on a reviewing court's discretion and if they contain a controlling issue of law.
-A "controlling issue of law" is an issue that would lead to reversal on appeal if decided erroneously or is otherwise important to the conduct of the litigation.
+Most interlocutory decisions - those decided on issues that do not dispose of a case on its merits - are appealable only on a reviewing court's discretion and if they contain a controlling question of law.
+A "controlling question of law" is an issue that would lead to reversal on appeal if decided erroneously or is otherwise important to the conduct of the litigation.
+Some states allow a broader set of interlocutory orders to be appealed - New York, for instance, allows interlocutory orders that "affect[] a substantial right" or "involve[] some part of the merits" to be appealed.